0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 > Find the passphrase from the wumpus.
 Play fair or cheat; it's up to you.

 This was my first time playing Wumpus and playing a text-based quest does not sound that exciting.
-So let's figure out a way to cheat.  :simple_smile:
+So let's figure out a way to cheat.  :smile:

 After reading up on Wumpus on the Web I learned that there are command line parameters that allow you to set bats and pits to zero, reduce the number of rooms to minimum, and set the number of arrows to a large number.
 When running with these parameters winning becomes fairly easy, and the password is revealed: